Cloud Integration

 6. You wouldn’t mind passing off administrative duties to a third-party Cloud provider.

-A major concern for a lot of our clients is the apprehension they feel for handing over any aspect of their business (especially data storage) to a third-party provider.
+A major concern for a lot of our clients is the apprehension they feel about handing over any aspect of their business (especially data storage) to a third-party provider.
 If you share this concern, we feel you.

 It’s an increasingly cynical world when it comes to Internet hacks and our private information.
 But, there are ways to negotiate SLAs with your provider to make sure that you are getting what you are paying for and to make sure they are held accountable for any failures.

-If you have done your research, and you feel confident with Cloud migration – we say go for it.
+If you have done your research, and you feel confident with Cloud migration – we say go for it!
 With the increase in time and money, and decrease in responsibility, you can move manpower over to other business ventures like important projects that have been neglected.

 7. You’re a lover of all things green.

-If your company prides itself on utilizing green practices and being environmentally conscious, or if these are things that your customers care about, Cloud migration can lower your carbon footprint and help keep you honest.
+Yes, green.
+The color of money.
+Also, the color that is associated with companies that are environmentally friendly.
+If your company prides itself on utilizing green practices and being environmentally conscious, or if these are things that your customers care about, Cloud migration can lower your carbon footprint.

 Switching your applications to the Cloud will reduce your footprint in the following ways: